I love a museum shop. Let me introduce you to my best London Mususem Shops. Exiting via the gift shop is always a pleasure.

 The British Museum has a fine bookshop but it is the Grenville Room, just at the base of the main staircase, that I really love.
 It it is packed to the gunnels with the superior type of reproduction as well as many beautiful craftsman made objects inspired by the collection.
 Online at British Museum you will find Hokusai wave t shirts as well as a fine selection of Egyptian cats.

 Historic Royal Palaces

 I know there are four different Historic Royal Palaces in London but Kensington Palace, Kew Palace, Hampton Court and the Tower of the London can all be found on the Historic Royal Palaces online shop.
 This is the place to come Dash salt and pepper pots, an Anne Boleyn B necklace or all manner of raven themed gifts.

 Books, books and more books.
 Did you know that the British Library has its own imprint of murder mystery books?
 In addition to books also prints of book illustrations.
 In real life I rarely walk out of the British Library shop without a newly purchased bookish object or map … they have a great selection of maps.

 Dulwich Picture Gallery shop has one of the best selection of greetings cards every time I visit I always stock up.
 In addition they always have a good range of craftsman made objects inspired by the latest exhibition.

 The walls of Cultural Wednesday Towers are adorned with vintage transport posters bought from the London Transport Museum online shop.
 I also love the range inspired by the moquette found on London Underground trains, especially the socks … the socks are begging to find their way into Mr CW’s Christmas stocking.

 Books, art materials, jewellery, mugs and the most tempting textiles the Royal Academy shop has me drooling just thinking about it.
-I love these blue paper earrings made by Joe Cool in Edinburgh and only £7.

 Sir John Soane’s Museum